GSA/piv-guides/_engineering/01_firefox.md

 | MacOS  | /Library/OpenSC/lib/ | pkcs11.so |
 | Linux  | /usr/lib/ | pkcs11.so |

 * Click _Open_ and verify that the module has been loaded.
+Then, click _OK_ to return to the _Privacy & Security_ options.

+### Import PIV Issuer Certificate
+* Click the _View Certificates_ button.
+If prompted, enter your PIV credential PIN.
+* Click the _Authorities_ tab from the top navigation.
+* Click the _Import_ button to import a copy of your PIV credential issuer's certification authority certificate.
+Trust the certificate for _both_ identifying websites and email users.
 * Click _OK_ and restart _Firefox_.

+### Restart and Test Authentication
-* Next, browse to a web application that requires a PIV to authenticate.
+* Browse to a web application that requires a PIV to authenticate.
 A common web application to use is **Max.gov**.
-* Firefox will prompt you to select the PIV certificate
+* Firefox will prompt you to enter your PIV credential PIN and select a certificate for authentication.